$\ell^2$ Betti numbers and coherence of random groups: Minimum conditions and -homology

-We start with \eqref{item 1}.
+Multiplying each row of $A$ by a unit in $\Q G$ does not affect its injectivity or surjectivity in any of the situations in the proposition.
+Therefore, for each $i$ we may multiply the $i^{th}$ row by $(k_i t^{P_i})^{-1}$, and hence assume that $k_i = 1$ and $P_i = 0$.

 Observe that the matrix $B = A - I$ has every entry supported over a subset of the positive integers.
 Thus, for every $k \in \N$ the matrix $(-B)^k$ has entries supported over subsets of $\Z \cap [k, \infty)$, and therefore the matrix

 is a well-defined matrix over \Nov.
 Moreover, we have $AC = (I + B)C = I$: for every $K$, we have

 so $AC-I$ is supported over $\Z\cap [K,\infty)$ for every $K$, and thus vanishes.
 It is also true that $CA = I$, for the same reason.
 We conclude that